 Looking for a fun and simple science activity that’s sure to entertain the kids?!
 In this quick, five minute experiment, little chemists mix up their own homemade bouncy balls.
-The science activity is a hands-down favorite for kids.

 To prep for this activity, I gathered:

 - 1 tablespoon of borax (found in the laundry section of the grocery store)

 - 2 tablespoons of white glue (Elmer’s school glue works the best)

 - 1 tablespoon of cornstarch

 - Food color (optional)

 The first step to making the bouncy balls was to prepare the borax and water mixture.
 My 5 year old daughter measured out 1/2 cup of warm water and 1 T of borax.
 Then she gave the mixture a good stir to dissolve the borax.